rushikesh5555/Technocolab_MiniProject/README.md

 - Conducted a hyperparameter search for XGBoost, fine-tuning critical parameters like learning rate, number of trees, and tree depth, resulting in an optimized configuration.
 - Achieved a peak accuracy of 91.5% on the training dataset using the best set of hyperparameters, ensuring robust performance during model training.
-- Evaluated the XGBoost model on the training dataset, showcasing strong metrics with 92% accuracy, 72% precision, and 55% recall, demonstrating its effectiveness in multiclass classification.
+- Evaluated the XGBoost model on the training dataset, showcasing strong metrics with *92% accuracy*, 72% precision, and 55% recall, demonstrating its effectiveness in multiclass classification.
 - Demonstrated the model's ability to generalize on unseen data, maintaining a high accuracy of 89% on the testing dataset, with balanced precision and recall metrics.

-### Pipeline Construction
+## Pipeline Construction

--Pipeline encompasses key steps, including MinMax scaling, optimal feature selection using mutual information score, and model fitting.
+- Pipeline encompasses key steps, including MinMax scaling, optimal feature selection using mutual information score, and model fitting.
--Two distinct pipelines were formulated for bivariate and multivariate models.
+- Two distinct pipelines were formulated for bivariate and multivariate models.
--The optimal bivariate model, Regularized Logistic Regression, stood out with the highest precision.
+- The optimal bivariate model, Regularized Logistic Regression, stood out with the highest precision.
 Simultaneously, the multivariate model, XGBoost, was chosen for its remarkable accuracy.

 ## Deployment Stage